apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 ## [](#scraping-theory) Scraping theory

 Since this is a tutorial, we'll be scraping our own website.
-[Apify Store](https://apify.com/store) is great candidate for some scraping practice.
+[Apify Store](https://apify.com/store) is a great candidate for some scraping practice.
 It's a page that uses modern web technologies and displays a lot of different items in various categories, just like an online store, a typical scraping target, would.

 ### [](#the-goal) The goal